Burien still can’t decide whether it’ll take homelessness offer

 Meanwhile, business owners and some community members are increasingly saying they feel unsafe or have complaints about the moving encampment.

-Still, city councilmembers are reluctant to commit.
+Still, City Council members are reluctant to commit.

 Councilmember Stephania Mora said she’s strongly opposed to establishing a sanctioned encampment in Burien.